AylinGul01/PseudoPad_Language/README.md

 # Explanations about the language

-- Takes a file with extension .mrt
+- Takes a file with extension .nasa
 - Has if, while, ...

 - You can run your program by running the makefile and giving it to myprog as input:

 make
-./myprog < example.mrt
+./myprog < example.nasa